codescape/jira-scrum-poker/privacy_statement.md

 We only store the minimal amount of data required to provide our service.
 We do not store issue details, task descriptions, comments nor other sensitive information.
 We never store users full names nor e-mails but we use user keys provided by Jira which can contain them.

-The following data is collected and hold in application memory during a Scrum Poker session:
+The following data is collected and persisted into the Jira database during a Scrum Poker session:

 * user keys - associate all votes and the session starter with a Jira user
 * issue key - associate the session with a Jira issue